 The learning aspect of the exchange is equally important as the implementation aspect.
 They are sent both to contribute and build the organization they work for and for their personal development.
 The young volunteers are to make use of the exchange period to gain knowledge, competence and experience they can continue developing at home in their sending organization.
-With this emphasis, we hope the devotement and commitment for sports and community development is long lasting.
+With this emphasis, we hope the devotement and commitment to sports and community development is long-lasting.

-At the moment, we have partners in Zambia and South Africa and recently we have also entered into partnership with an organization in Malawi.
-For the exchange period 2017-2018 we will send Norwegians to Zambia and Malawi on North-South exchange and South Africans and Zambians on a South-North exchange.
+At the moment, we have partners in Zambia and South Africa and recently we have also entered into a partnership with an organization in Malawi.
+For the exchange period 2017-2018, we will send Norwegians to Zambia and Malawi on a North-South exchange and South Africans and Zambians on a South-North exchange.
 The period lasts from August to June.

 YSEP is funded by Fredskorpset (FK).
-FK are part of the Norwegian Foreign Department, and give financial support to exchange programs within different fields.
+FK is part of the Norwegian Foreign Department and gives financial support to exchange programs within different fields.
 See their web page here: http://www.fredskorpset.no/en/

 YSEP gets funded through the program run by the department for Civil Society.
 The funds provided follow the participants and do only cover enough to support the budget lines assigned, such as travel, insurance, visa, food and accommodation and some training.
 There are no funds for salaries or activities.
 The support given is the human resource provided by a volunteer and his/her effort over the course of ten months.